The Middle School Experience

 Students in Grades 9 through 12 attend one of three high schools in Littleton Public Schools - Arapahoe High School, Heritage High School or Littleton High School.
 All three offer the district's rigorous curriculum, and each maintains a unique personality.
 Arapahoe, Heritage, and Littleton are known throughout Colorado and across the nation for outstanding commitment to excellence, professional staff and high student achievement.

 A Tradition of Excellence

 LPS high schools are nationally known for their tradition of excellence.
 More than 90 percent of all LPS graduates indicate they are college-bound.
-The Class of 2015 was offered nearly $40 million in college scholarships.
+The Class of 2017 was offered more than $40 million in college scholarships.
 A large number of students earn National Merit, Boettcher, Presidential and military academy scholarships each year.
 LPS high schools offer a wide variety of options to students, including core academics and elective classes; a college preparatory curriculum; Advanced Placement courses (in 2014 - 2015, LPS high school students took 2,318 AP exams!); Concurrent enrollment opportunities; Science, Technology, Engineering and Math (STEM); Career/Tech Ed; and an International Baccalaureate Programme.
 All three high schools are highly competitive in athletics, STEM and the performing arts.